The best hotels in San Salvador

 September and October are the sweet spot for pricing.
 It rains every afternoon, but hotel rates drop by 15-25% across the board.
 The Barceló and Clarion Suites in Escalón regularly have promotional rates during these months.
 If you can work around the weather, the savings are real.

-San Salvador's best neighborhoods
+San Salvador's best hotel regions

 Colonia Escalón and Antiguo Cuscatlán are where you want to be.
 Escalón has the restaurants, the nightlife, and the best mid-range to luxury options.
 Antiguo Cuscatlán is quieter, newer, and the smart pick if you're here on business.